Erikas-Ramanauskas/Milestone-Project-4/README.md

 ### Solved bugs

-* During the development of of product models i have decided early that i wanted to include more than one picture per product.
+* During the development of of product models I have decided early that I wanted to include more than one picture per product.
 This lead me in to looking for the ways to creating array of values.
 Due to my precious project usign mongoDB non relational database I was more fmailiar with filling one of paramaters with an array and completley missed ManyToManyField field functionality.
 Instead I found ArrayField that is exlusively used by postgresssql.
 This lead me doing my models and fixutres around that and preventing me from using local sql database.

 However once iparticipated in Live london hackaton, we used django and my team explained my mistake and lead me the right path.
-I had to rework some of my code and research further how to i can attach all photos as separate model.
+I had to rework some of my code and research further how to I can attach all photos as separate model.

-* During the development of men and women shoe dropdown I wanted to make dinamic size dropdown depending on how many categories and brands showing up (sizes were aded after i solve all bugs).
+* During the development of men and women shoe dropdown I wanted to make dinamic size dropdown depending on how many categories and brands showing up (sizes were aded after I solve all bugs).
 One issue with it that the the sectiins were either climbing on top of each other or going out side of the screen.
-Later i figured out that due to dinamic data passed there we no static measurment of any form thus any dinamic measurments given were completley off.
+Later I figured out that due to dinamic data passed there we no static measurment of any form thus any dinamic measurments given were completley off.
 At the end I just made it so it would of maximum 16 values in the column and jump over to next as well as static number of width.

 * secondly my goal for men and womens shoe meniu is to filter out every product that belongs to men and women within database and only show brands, and categories that has at least one product.
-At the begining i succsseded just filtering cattegories or brands but when i had to do sepparate men and women i was recieving no data.
-I asked help for fellow student and [Pavlo Myskov](https://github.com/FlashDrag) helped me out with filtering and indetified that i was trying to filter for "Men" when my fixtures were set to "m".
+At the begining I succsseded just filtering cattegories or brands but when I had to do sepparate men and women I was recieving no data.
+I asked help for fellow student and [Pavlo Myskov](https://github.com/FlashDrag) helped me out with filtering and indetified that I was trying to filter for "Men" when my fixtures were set to "m".

 * Another bug that took some time to figure out was superuser message save.
-When user sends any message it is saved on users size, however when superuser send it, it suposed to save superuser "true", however it would not and instead would load new chat that i did not intend to.
-This i solved with a litle help from london comuntiry as value was saved at the wrong location.
+When user sends any message it is saved on users size, however when superuser send it, it suposed to save superuser "true", however it would not and instead would load new chat that I did not intend to.
+This I solved with a litle help from london comuntiry as value was saved at the wrong location.

+*Multitude of other smaller bugs faced with css, type, certain functionalities.
+But nothing madjor that took research or additional help to solve.

 ### Remaining Bugs

+* Still need to work on changing the individual picture or multiple pictures from the product as current functionality only alows to add multiple pictures at the creation of product and replace them with brand new ones but not change them individualy

 ### Ideas and plans for improvement

+* I would love to add additional check before checkout offering shoe care protection kito or other similar product.
+Maybe even based on the type of shoes person is buying.
+Idea woudl be to upsell additional product before user checks out.

+* Additiona lcategory and filtered meniu could be added for children

+* Instead of hero images a lot of online shops have featured section, usualy a carousel.
+Similar thing could be implemented to promote different product on a front page.